Swiss skier Odermatt beats Kilde for downhill gold at worlds

-COURCHEVEL, France (AP) — Swiss skier Marco Odermatt won gold in the men’s downhill Sunday for his first career world championships medal.
+COURCHEVEL, France (AP) — Swiss skier Marco Odermatt ended his four-year wait for a world championship medal in impressive style Sunday, dominating the men’s downhill with a gutsy run on the demanding L’Eclipse course to win gold.

 Cameron Alexander finished 0.89 behind to take the bronze for Canada’s second medal of the worlds after teammate James Crawford had won the super-G.

-Odermatt let out a few screams after posting the fastest time.
-He had not won a medal in eight previous starts at senior world championships, after winning five golds at the 2018 junior worlds.
+Odermatt had not won a medal in eight previous starts at senior world championships, after winning five golds at the 2018 junior worlds.

-“It was definitely something I’d never felt before, this scream at the finish,” Odermatt said.
-“Also, those two minutes during Aleks’ run, I was shaking all over my body like never before.”
+Even more so, he had never won a top-level downhill before, though he finished runner-up in seven World Cup races.

-Odermatt is the defending overall World Cup champion and is dominating the circuit again this season, but had not won a downhill race before.
+“I knew something was possible but that it works like this is unbelievable,” said Odermatt, who won Olympic gold in giant slalom a year ago.

 Super-G winner Crawford stood third for a while in Sunday’s race before his time was beaten by his teammate Alexander and by Austria’s Marco Schwarz, who finished four-hundredths of a second off the podium in fourth.